zekaryas1/notes/docs/Frameworks/Spring boot/Microservice with Spring boot.md

 				lowerCaseServiceId: true
 ```

-- integration with actuator?
+- Integration with actuator?
-	- if you are working with actuator you can use the `{gateway-url}/actuator/gateway/routes` to get a listing of all the mappings on our service
+	- If you are working with actuator you can use the `{gateway-url}/actuator/gateway/routes` to get a listing of all the mappings on our service

-- what are Predicate and Filter Factories?
+- What are Predicate and Filter Factories?
 	- Predicate Factories
-		- objects that allow us to check if the requests fulfill a set of conditions before executing or processing the requests
+		- Objects that allow us to check if the requests fulfill a set of conditions before executing or processing the requests
-		- example:
+		- Example:
-			- we can use predicate to check whether a request matches required path, date, header method…
+			- We can use predicate to check whether a request matches required path, date, header method…
 	- Filter Factories
-		- filters let us modify the incoming and outgoing HTTP requests and responses.
+		- Filters let us modify the incoming and outgoing HTTP requests and responses.
-		- example:
+		- Example:
 			- AddRequestHeader, AddResponseHeader, PrefixPath(Adds a prefix to the HTTP request path.), RequestRateLimiter, RewritePath…
 	- Example:
 		- Scenario: